mitch000001/api/README.md

 sqitch -d umsatz_test deploy
 ```

-Then you can use `gom` to run the testsuite:
+Then you can use `gpm` to install dependencies and then run the test suite

 ```
+gpm
 DATABASE=umsatz_test go test ./...
 ```